 Before the season start, make sure you review your Eligibility Roster with your Athletic Director.
 You want to make sure that all of your team members are on the official roster before they play in a game.

 Have member-wide Coach and Parent Meetings before each season.
 This is a great way to get a consistent message to all participating families and coaches.
 You can talk about your expectations as an Athletic Director, the mission of CYO and your program, practice and season dates, training and fundraising.
 The coaches meeting should be held 3 weeks prior to the start of practice and the parent meeting 1 week before the start of practice Remember to ask your Pastor come to the meeting to help set the tone for the season!

-The CYO also has Coaches Meetings 1-2 weeks before the start of practice.
+The CYO also has Coaches Meetings each season.
 These organizational meetings are very informative and will better prepare you for the upcoming season.
 Make sure all coaches attend so they can get the latest scoop about the season.
 Check the calendar for details.

 Deadlines are important for a program with more than 22,000 participants.
 As a coach you will be made aware of registration & roster deadlines by your Athletic Director.
 Please respect those deadlines.
 If you miss a deadline, it could impact the ability for a team to be sponsored or for a child to be added to a team roster.

 At the end of each season teams in the 6th, 7th and 8th grade as well as the 11-12th and 9-10th grade divisions will have play-off tournaments/competitions.
 Make sure you view the Diocesan Championships page for information on these tournaments.

 The Eligibility Request Form below is to be used for one individual athlete seeking permission to play on another member’s team.
 The ERF must be approved by the CYO Office before an athlete is permitted to participate in any practices or games.Eligibility Request Form